-Emscote Pre-school are committed to providing quality provision based on equality of opportunity for all children and their families.
-All staff in our provision are committed to doing all they can to enable 'looked after' children in our care to achieve and reach their full potential.
+Emscote Pre-school is committed to providing quality provision based on equality of opportunity for all children and their families.
+All staff in our provision are committed to doing all they can to enable children in our care to achieve and reach their full potential.